PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 image_subsample - Amount to divide the size by.
 2 means your image will be 1/2 the size.
 3 means 1/3
 ```

-Here's an example window made with button images.
+Here's an example of a window made with button images;

 ![media file player](https://user-images.githubusercontent.com/13696193/43161977-9ee7cace-8f57-11e8-8ff8-3ea24b69dab9.jpg)

 You'll find the source code in the file Demo Media Player.
-Here is what the button calls look like to create media player window
+Here is what the button calls look like to create media player window;

  ```python
 sg.Button('Pause', button_color=(sg.theme_background_color(), sg.theme_background_color()),